The Silent Enemy Burning Within

 Hormones and Inflammation

 Research into the interplay between inflammation and hormones is still in its infancy.
-In particular, the sex hormones such as estrogens and progesterone appear to have important, but complex effects on the body’s inflammatory response.
+In particular, sex hormones such as estrogens and progesterone appear to have important, but complex effects on the body’s inflammatory response.
 For example, many observers have wondered if the increase in inflammatory diseases that coincide with menopause, such as arthritis, might be related to shifts in the balance of progesterone and estrogens.

 The complexity of hormonal effects on inflammation is evident in the scientific literature.
 For example, a literature review examining the role of estrogens in inflammation concluded that estrogens can either inflame or dampen inflammation, depending on a variety of factors, including the amount and composition of estrogens, the type of immune stimulus, the types of cells becoming inflamed, the presence of other hormones, and the presence of hormone receptors.
-A 2007 article published in Endocrine Reviews concurs that estrogens have both anti-inflammatory and pro-inflammatory roles, and that estrogens do not function in the same manner in all inflammatory diseases, due to “the enormous variable responses of immune and repair systems.”
+A 2007 article published in Endocrine Reviews concurs that estrogens have both anti-inflammatory and pro-inflammatory roles and that estrogens do not function in the same manner in all inflammatory diseases, due to “the enormous variable responses of immune and repair systems.”

 A 2003 study published in the Journal of the American College of Cardiology suggested two possible keys to this puzzle regarding estrogens’ effects on inflammation:

-- the type of estrogen
+- The type of estrogen

-- the route of administration.
+- The route of administration

-This study of 26 women, which compared the administration of two different types of estrogen, showed that oral conjugated equine estrogen pills (Premarin®) doubled CRP levels and lowered levels of an anti-inflammatory growth factor (insulin-like growth factor-1 or IGF-1).
-Conversely, estradiol (Climara®) delivered via a transdermal patch did not increase markers for inflammation.
+This study of 26 women, which compared the administration of two different types of estrogen, showed that oral conjugated equine estrogen pills (Premarin) doubled CRP levels and lowered levels of an anti-inflammatory growth factor (insulin-like growth factor-1 or IGF-1).
+Conversely, estradiol (Climara) delivered via a transdermal patch did not increase markers for inflammation.
 “Because CRP is a powerful predictor of an adverse prognosis in otherwise healthy postmenopausal women,” the authors concluded, “the route of administration may be an important consideration in minimizing the adverse effects of ET [estrogen therapy] on cardiovascular outcomes.”

 A depletion of cortisol, the “stress” hormone, is also often implicated in furthering a pro-inflammatory state.
 Like insulin, cortisol is required for energy metabolism.
-It is also produced in large amounts in response to an acute short-term stress, such as an infection.
+It is also produced in large amounts in response to acute short-term stress, such as an infection.
 Thus, cortisol response must be adequate to handle short-term inflammation.
-After the stress and inflammation passes, the body’s “fight or flight” hormones quickly return to normal.
+After the stress and inflammation pass, the body’s “fight or flight” hormones quickly return to normal.